 This elegantly simple concept comes from reddit user u/DarthDiscord, whose friend just changed all the instances of “rage” to “focus.”

 I love the idea of a laser-focused warrior throwing themselves wholeheartedly into battle like a samurai or a certain yellow-leather-clad warrior when the movie turns black and white.

 For this highly offense-focused, controlled barbarian concept, I’d probably recommend the Path of the Totem Warrior, especially the Wolf or maybe the Tiger (for sick aerial stunts and wirework).

-The primal anger of a barbarian’s rage doesn’t have to necessarily be generated within them.
+The primal anger of a barbarian’s rage doesn’t necessarily have to be generated within them.

-Whether that means your character is a drunken brawler who blacks out on firewater or a chemically roided up super soldier like Bane, there’s nothing quite like the joy of using your bonus action to chug a bottle of your special “fighting juice.”
+Whether that means your character is a drunken brawler who blacks out on firewater or a chemically roided-up super soldier like Bane, there’s nothing quite like the joy of using your bonus action to chug a bottle of your special “fighting juice.”

 Even though it’s mechanically awful, you have to play the Berserker subclass for this concept.
 A level of exhaustion can be a killer but so can a hangover if your character’s over the age of 25.

 If you want to take a more supernatural approach to reflavoring your barbarian’s rage, demonic or ghostly possession is a great way to pull it off.